JappreetM/JappreetM.github.io/README.md

 - Contact section that allows users to send me a message directly from the website

-## Installation
+## Access
-1. Clone the repository to your local machine
+1. Visit the link jappreetm.github.io
-2. Open the index.html file in your web browser

 ## License
 This project is licensed under the MIT License.

 ## Contact Information
-For more information about me or this project, please contact me @jappreet.mangat@gmail.com or visit my website.
+For more information about me or this project, please email me @jappreet.mangat@gmail.com or visit my website at jappreetm.github.io.